AAYISHA-SIDDIQUA/PlaywrightJSTS/README.md

 Then add breakpoint in the file.
 Then open command paletter  - ctlr+ shift+p and click on Debug: Debug npm script to debug.

+Additionally, lets say your scripts fail with some application issue or some script level issue and you are in ui mode.
+Then in the Error section- Copy prompt button will be available which you can click to copy the detailed instructions of the error message and solution prompt to ask for any LLM.
+And you can paste that into any LLM like gemini, copilot, claude and get the solution for it.

+You can also have multiple config files created but not recommended though and run the specific tests with specific config file. npx playwright test test file path --headed --config playwright.config1.js